quietgolfer/gestalt/README.md

 ## Releasing

 The following outlines our release process:
+* Make sure to add the new components you want to release to the index.js export list.
 * Bump the NPM package version, and land in master.
 This usually means opening up a pull request with a version change to package.json.
 * Once the version is bumped in master, checkout that commit locally.
 * Publish to NPM with `npm publish`.